Abhiswain97/libtorch-cpu-docker/README.md

   ```
 2. Create an `src` folder, put all your `.h` and `.cpp` files in this folder.

 3. Create a `DockerFile` in your project folder.
-Copy paste the below contents to you `DockerFile`
+Copy paste the below contents to you `DockerFile`.
+If you know a little bit about Docker then, you can customize the below contents.
+One example can be, if you have extra folders for `model` and `data` then you can simply copy them to the Docker container also.
+That would just be 2 - 3 lines more

   ```
   FROM abhiswain97/libtorch-cpu